Three children in orange swim hats are in a swimming pool

 For me, water has always been the best place to be.
 The swim parties, the beach trips, the holidays abroad, the family fun – water is more often than not the centrepiece to our best memories.
 It represents getting away, letting go, being together, feeling refreshed and having fun!

-Despite this (and of course, I am biased, but) there really aren’t enough books out there for children that include the theme of swimming.
+Despite this (and of course, I am biased, but) I really believe that there aren’t enough books on shelves for children that centre on the theme of swimming.

 There aren’t no books out there about water, of course.
 There are some beautiful pre-school picture books about the ocean, like the gorgeous Sea by Britta Teckentrup.
-But when children reach the age of about 5, I believe they need more than picture books to further their swim journey.
+But when children reach the age of about 5, they need more than picture books to further their swim journey and there’s a gap in the market for a great swim-centred story.

-This is because, around this age, children are starting to have more of an opinion about things like swimming, becoming aware of what their likes and dislikes are, what their future life hobbies might be.
-Those that haven’t experienced it yet at all might even develop a rational fear of water, one that takes some work to overcome.
-I teach many primary-aged children who are in the process of working through those water anxieties.
+Books for older readers focused on swimming are needed because at this age children are starting to have more of an opinion about things like swimming.
+As they start school, they are becoming aware of what their likes and dislikes are, what their future life hobbies might be.
+Those that haven’t experienced swimming at all yet, at this age might even start to develop a rational fear of water, one that takes some work to overcome (I teach many primary-aged children who are in the process of working through those water anxieties).
+Literature could help guide them in the right direction.

 Are you convinced yet?
 I’ve saved the best for last.

-As well as wanting to see more stories about the joy of swimming and the adventures it can open up, I also think that we could do more to communicate to children that it is actually vital that they learn to swim.
+As well as wanting to see more stories about the joy of swimming and the adventures it can open up, I also think that swim stories can play a major role in helping children acknowledge the fact that is actually vital that they learn to swim.

 We live on a planet that is majority water (71% of the surface).
 We absolutely, unequivocally, undoubtedly need to know what to do in it.
 As a swim teacher, it’s will come as no surprise to you that I think that learning to swim is non-negotiable.
 Not only can it unlock a lifetime of memories, it can literally save your life.
 It’s why swimming is part of the national curriculum.
 It’s why many parents will prioritise it over other after-school clubs.